Tinkerforge/doc/de/source/Hardware/Bricklets/Joystick.rst

 If the Brick Viewer does not show Position (0,0) when the joystick is in resting position, press the "Calibrate (0,0)" button.

-After this you can go on with writing your own application.
-See the :ref:`Programming Interface <joystick_programming_interfaces>` section
-for the API of the Joystick Bricklet and examples in different programming languages.
+Nun kannst du dein eigenes Programm schreiben.
+Siehe den Abschnitt :ref:`Programmierschnittstellen <joystick_programming_interfaces>` über das API des Joystick Bricklets und Beispiele in verschiedenen Programmiersprachen.

 .. _joystick_programming_interfaces: